 For reconstruction and enlargement projects of existing roads, the alignment of the road is fixed.
 However, the question of whether the road should be enlarged on the right or left side can be raised.
-Noise might be reduced by enlarging on the side giving the largest distance to residential buildings.
+Noise may be reduced by enlarging on the side giving the largest distance to residential buildings.
 New or rebuilt intersections can be placed with distances from buildings which are as large as possible.

-A new road can be placed on an embankment, on the level of the terrain or in a ditch.
+A new road can be placed on an embankment, on the level of the terrain or in a trench.
 Many factors can influence which solution to select.
-From the point of view of noise, placing the road on an embankment normally will increase the noise because the sound-absorbing effect of the ground surface between the road and noise-sensitive areas will be reduced.
+From the point of view of noise, placing the road on an embankment normally increases the noise because the sound-absorbing effect of the ground surface between the road and noise-sensitive areas will be reduced.
 From a noise point of view, placing the road on ground level can be considered the neutral solution.

-Placing the new road in a ditch will reduce the noise, as the sides of the ditch will function as a noise-reducing earth bank.
-The deeper the ditch, the more the noise will normally be reduced.
-If using a ditch solution, a lot of surplus dirt material will be generated.
-If this material can be placed as an earth bank along the road, it will improve the noise reduction

-(see Figure 4.9).
-However, such a solution will require use of extra land along the road for both the sides of the ditch, as well as for the earth banks.
+Placing the new road in a trench will reduce the noise, as the sides of the trench will function as a noise-reducing earth bank.
+The deeper the trench, the more the noise will typically be reduced.
+If using a trench solution, a lot of surplus material will be generated.
+If this material can be placed as an earth bank along the road, it will improve the noise reduction (refer to Figure 4.9).
+However, such a solution will require use of extra land along the road for the sides of the trench, as well as for the earth banks.

-If the sides of a ditch are constructed with an angle and vegetation like grass and bushes are grown on the side of the ditch, this area will absorb noise rather than reflecting it to the sides of the road.
+If the sides of a ditch are constructed with an angle, and vegetation such as grass and bushes are grown on the side of the trench, this area will absorb noise rather than reflecting it to the sides of the road.
 In order to save land, the sides of the ditch can be constructed as vertical concrete walls.
 Such hard walls will reflect noise to the sides of the road.
-In this case, it must be evaluated whether it is necessary to mount noise-absorbing elements on the concrete wall to reduce the reflected noise.
+In this instance, it must be evaluated whether it is necessary to mount noise-absorbing elements on the concrete wall to reduce the reflected noise.

-In urban areas, the choice of a dich with concrete sides can be supplemented with noise barriers, as can be seen in Figure 4.10.
+In urban areas, the choice of a trench with concrete sides can be supplemented with noise barriers, as illustrated in Figure 4.10.

-Figure 4.10: Highway through a densely populated area in Barcelona, Spain constructed in a ditch with concrete sides and noise barriers bending over the road.
+Figure 4.10: Highway through a densely populated area in Barcelona, Spain, constructed in a ditch with concrete sides and noise barriers bending over the road.

-Figure 4.11: The ramp of a highway intersection constructed as a 'flyunder' to reduce noise exposure to neighbouring residential and public green areas.
+Figure 4.11: The ramp of a highway intersection, constructed as a 'flyunder' to reduce noise exposure to neighbouring residential and public green areas.

 At highway intersections, ramps are often constructed on bridges that can be quite high.
 This will normally increase the noise propagating to the surroundings.
-If there is a need for noise abatement, it can be considered whether the ramp can instead be constructed in a ditch and tunnel (see Figure 4.11).
+If there is a need for noise abatement, it can be considered whether the ramp can alternatively be constructed in a trench or tunnel (refer to Figure 4.11).